 Have blue or green eyes?
 Cover up with a hat and glasses to protect your vision.
 Some studies show that UV exposure and light irises may increase the risk of rare eye cancers, such as melanoma of the iris or uveal melanoma.

 However, not everyone knows about the connection.
-According to a 2014 eye sun safety survey by the American Academy of Ophthalmology (conducted by Harris Poll), 54 percent of people in the United States reported having light colored eyes (blue, green or hazel), but less than a third of them that light eyes are associated with greater risk of certain eye diseases.
+According to an eye sun safety Harris Poll by the American Academy of Ophthalmology, 54% of people in the United States reported having light colored eyes (blue, green or hazel), but less than a third of them knew that light-colored eyes are associated with greater risk of certain eye diseases.